M-Soban-Hussain/Projects/Obstacle Avoiding Car/Readme.md

 - Make sure all grounds are connected
 - Double-check wiring before powering on
 - Have fun watching your robot dodge stuff like a pro! 😎
+- I also Created A Flowchat to make you understand what is the flow of Control and Working.
+- I also added the Pic of the Arduino type taht I'm using in this Project.

 ---